 Are you passionate about tackling child poverty and motivated by Little Village’s values of Love, Solidarity, Thriving and Sustainability?
 Do you believe in our model of bringing families together to help each other?
-Would you enjoy working in an environment of a small, ambitious and relatively new organisation?
+Would you enjoy working in the fast-paced environment of a small, ambitious and relatively new organisation?

 We’ve grown to be one of the largest ‘baby banks’ in the UK, supporting over 25,000 children since we launched in 2016 – including over 7,000 children in 2022 alone.

 Little Village has 57 employees who work across our hubs and our network team and ensure that our operations and programmes effectively meet the needs of the families we support.
 We pride ourselves in offering flexible working, enabling our team to combine meaningful work with time for family and other interests.